 Let’s take a look at a few traits that all digital-ready leaders possess.

 Nothing starts without a concrete roadmap having clear milestones and actionable checklists.
 Digital leaders are able to create a vision that acts as a compass for others to follow.
-This vision can stem only from sound digital literacy, sufficient technical knowledge, and a thorough investigation into their company’s strengths and weaknesses.
+This vision can stem only from sound digital literacy, sufficient technical knowledge, and a thorough investigation into the company’s strengths and weaknesses.

 They drive digital transformation by introducing initiatives and platforms, engaging others to maximize adoption, and governing the actual results against expected results.
 This is not to say that they are rigid or inflexible, as no technological advancement is possible without creativity and innovation (more on that later).
 What this means is that they don’t take a backseat just because they took a few digital initiatives and think that will be enough.
 They actively monitor and inculcate these practices to reach and exceed business expectations.